hkurma/data-viz-ai/README.md

-# AI Viz - Data Visualization with AI
+# Data Visualizations with AI

 Create beautiful visualizations from your data using natural language.
 Upload CSV, Excel, or JSON files and chat with an AI assistant to generate charts instantly.